Top 10 California Spring Break Destinations for 2026

 Jeans and shorts: Jeans are perfect for city outings and cooler coastal days, while shorts are ideal for warmer inland areas like Palm Springs or hiking trips.

-Swimwear: Whether you’re lounging on the beaches or enjoying a pool day, swimwear is a must.
+Swimwear: Whether you’re lounging on the beach or enjoying a pool day, swimwear is a must.
 Don’t forget the cover-up and wet bags.

 Footwear: Bring comfortable walking shoes for exploring urban areas and hiking boots or sturdy sneakers for outdoor adventures.
 I love my Teva walking shoes for city wanderings.
 Pack sandals or flip-flops for beach days.